Click here for a list of outstanding Tribal Court Fines and Fees.

 Mission: Our Children, Our Families, Our Courts, Our Future!

 The Saint Regis Mohawk Tribal Court currently consists of a Traffic and Civil Court.
 The Traffic Court is well established and has adjudicated traffic offenses since December 2000.
-Traffic Court is held every Monday night beginning at 6:00 p.m. in the courtroom at the Justice Building.
+Traffic Court is held every other Thursday night beginning at 6:00 p.m. in the courtroom at the Justice Building.

 The Civil Court hears all non-criminal cases on a scheduled, as needed basis, within the courtroom of the Justice Building.
 These cases are heard by the Chief Judge.